Dr Andrea Rocco

 Research projects

-When a quantum system is coupled to its environment, so-called open quantum system (OQS), it undergoes a very rapid decoherence process which is associated to the quantum-classical transition, one of the most fascinating and still poorly understood phenomena in fundamental physics.
+When a quantum system is coupled to its environment, a so-called open quantum system (OQS), it undergoes a very rapid decoherence process, one of the most fascinating and still poorly understood phenomena in fundamental physics.

-Molecular networks, such as gene regulatory networks, are affected by stochastic fluctuations.
+Molecular bio-systems, such as gene regulatory networks, are affected by stochastic fluctuations.

 Fluctuations due to low copy numbers of proteins, or to gene expression bursts, define so-called 'intrinsic' noise, while fluctuations originating in the environment are usually referred to as 'extrinsic' noise.
 This part of my research concerns the study of both intrinsic and extrinsic noise, and of their interplay, by using Langevin and Fokker-Planck approaches.
 In particular, extrinsic noise can have highly non-trivial and counterintuitive effects, which may lead to noise-induced transitions [Rocco et al., Springer (2013)], well known in a variety of physical and chemical systems.
-Consideration of these effects has led me to introduce the concept of stochastic control in metabolic networks [Rocco, Phys.
+These effects are related to the so-called Stratonovich drift, which arises when noise is gaussian and white, and may lead to a change of the stability and numbers of steady states of the corresponding deterministic system.
+Consideration of these effects has led to the introduction of the concept of stochastic control in metabolic networks [Rocco, Phys.
 Biol.
 (2009)], where noise itself is proven to be able to act as a control mechanism that tunes metabolic concentrations and fluxes.

 A major problem in developmental biology is to explain the emergence of different cell types from multipotent stem cells.